What is IV Therapy?

 Types of IV Therapy

 Chelation therapy is used to remove heavy metals from the blood stream reducing free radical damage that can cause arteriosclerosis.
 For this, ethylene diamine tetraacetic acid (EDTA, an amino acid) is administered intravenously.
 The acid binds with heavy metals such as iron, lead, and calcium, and flushes them out of the blood via urine.
-Chelation therapy reduces the occurrence of arteriosclerosis and, therefore, is effective in preventing heart attacks, strokes, senility, and cancers.
+Chelation therapy may reduce the occurrence of arteriosclerosis and, therefore, may be effective in helping to preventing heart attacks and strokes.

 High Dose Vitamin C

-Intravenous high dose Vitamin C has proven to effectively treat many conditions including Chronic Fatigue Syndrome and Fibromyalgia.
+Intravenous high dose Vitamin C may be aid in treating conditions including Chronic Fatigue Syndrome and Fibromyalgia.
 IV Vitamin C has a much greater effect on immune enhancement than the conventional oral Vitamin C administration.
 In addition, high levels of Vitamin C in the blood cause production of hydrogen peroxide, a known toxin to cancer cells.